June 24, 2021

 Man plugging in his EV in his garage

 Purchased an electric vehicle (EV) or plan to soon?
 If so, you may have already begun your research into a home EV charger like Enel X Way’s JuiceBox.
-Throughout this process, you may have come across different plug types, such as the NEMA 14-50 and NEMA 6-50 plug.
-And now, you may wonder what plug options exist and which type is the best choice.
-If this situation sounds familiar, read on to understand the difference between plug types and how to know which option is right for you.
+Throughout this process, you may have come across different plug types, such as the NEMA 14-50 and NEMA 6-50 plugs.
+Read on to understand the difference between the NEMA 6-50 vs 14-50 plug types and how to know which option is right for you.

 Get to know your outlet